MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ## Azure SDK for Python

-The Python workload includes the Azure SDK for Python, which simplifies consuming Azure services from Windows, Mac OS X, and Linux apps.
+The Azure libraries for Python simplify consuming Azure services from Windows, Mac OS X, and Linux apps.
+You can use them to create and manage Azure resources, as well as to connect to Azure services.

-For more information, see [Azure SDK for Python](/python/azure/?view=azure-python).
+For more information, see [Azure SDK for Python](/python/azure/?view=azure-python) and [Azure libraries for Python](/python/azure/python-sdk-azure-overview?view=azure-python)
+.

 ## Questions and answers